 Currently, the fort encloses the Mehrangarh Fort Museum where all the decorated rooms of the palaces and villas are exhibited along with the royal palanquins, miniature paintings, furniture, and historic armory and etc.

 The best time to visit this place is during winters as summers get very hot.
 So, if you are planning to visit plan anytime between October-February.
 It is easily accessible.
 You can hire a cab and he will guide you or you can even get information from the Hotel.

-- Please wear your sport shoes or any comfortable foot wear as you will have to walk and climb a lot.
+- Please wear your sports shoes or any comfortable footwear as you will have to walk and climb a lot.

-- Carry water bottles, scarfs and sun-glasses with you.
+- Carry water bottles, scarves and sun-glasses with you.

 - Take an audio guide to get the best knowledge about the fort.

-- Elderly people can opt for lift if they are not able to climb.
+- Elderly people can opt for a lift if they are not able to climb.